 An inactive lifestyle can gradually weaken bones and speed up the rate of bone loss.
 Weight-bearing activities, on the other hand, are good for the bones.
 There’s also research suggesting resistance training may strengthen bones and the muscles that support them.

 Specific types of exercise that strengthen bones can prevent the need for spinal decompression surgery such as a vertebroplasty procedure.
-Beverly Hills residents should be aware that while activities such as brisk walking, some racquet sports, and low-impact aerobics may lower the odds of experiencing osteoporotic fractures, some activities may be a bit too stressful on spinal bones affected by OP.
+Los Angeles residents should be aware that while activities such as brisk walking, some racquet sports, and low-impact aerobics may lower the odds of experiencing osteoporotic fractures, some activities may be a bit too stressful on spinal bones affected by OP.
 For instance, activities such as touching your toes, lifting heavy weights, and doing sit-ups may place too much strain on your spine.

 Pay Attention to Signs of Compression Fractures